IndianMinerva/embea/README.md

-# embea
+## How to run
-java-mongo-docker-compose-test-containers
+execute the command `sh run.sh` from the base directory.
 ### Features to add
 - Dockerize
-- Integration tests (test containers)
+- Integration tests
 - Prometheus
 - Logging
 - Error Handler